-Asset Objective Objective Target 2019 Performance Pavement Achieve or maintain 80% high or moderate Drivability Life for Interstates based on condition standards and treatments set for traffic volume categories 80% 88.3% Achieve or maintain 80% high or moderate Drivability Life for the National Highway System, excluding Interstates, based on condition standards and treatments set for traffic volume categories 80% 84.0% Achieve or maintain 80% high or moderate Drivability Life for the state highway system based on condition standards and treatments set for traffic volume categories 80% 80.4% Achieve or maintain the percent of National Highway System total bridge deck area in good condition at or above 40% 40% 46.4% Bridge Asset Achieve or maintain the percent of National Highway System total bridge deck area in poor condition below 10% 10% 6.1% Condition Achieve or maintain the percent of state highway system total bridge deck area in good condition at or above 40% 40% 46.4% Achieve or maintain the percent of state highway system total bridge deck area in poor condition below 10% 10% 6.3% Percentage of expansion joints in fair, poor, or severe condition (by length) on CDOT-owned bridges 26% or less 37.6% Percentage of CDOT-owned bridge deck area that is unsealed or otherwise unprotected 35% or less 36.8% Percentage of CDOT-owned bridges over waterways that are scour critical 5.0% 6.2% Bridge Lead, Risk, and Freight Metrics Percentage of bridge crossings over Interstates, U.S. Routes and Colorado state highways with a vertical clearance less than the statutory maximum vehicle height of 14 feet-6 inches 1.0% 2.1% Percentage of bridge crossings over Interstates, U.S. Routes and Colorado state highways with a vertical clearance less than the minimum design requirement of 16 feet-6 inches 18.0% 20.3% Percentage of CDOT-owned bridges with a load restriction 0.9% 2.2% Percentage of CDOT owned bridges noted for load 0.1% 0.4% 0.170 D 0.470 D MLOS Achieve or maintain an overall MLOS B minus grade for the state highway system D- D Achieve or maintain a LOS B grade for snow and ice removal В В Buildings Achieve or maintain an average statewide letter grade for CDOT-owned buildings at or above 85% C or better 85% 80% ITS Maintain or decrease the average percent useful life of ITS equipment at or below 90% 90% 82% Fleet Maintain or decrease the average percent useful life of CDOT fleet vehicles at or below 75% 75% 69% Culverts Maintain or decrease the percent of culverts in poor condition (have a culvert rating of 4 or less) at or below 5% 5% 5.2% Geohazards Achieve or maintain the percent of geohazard segments at or above risk grade B at or above 85% 85% 77% Tunnels Achieve or maintain the percent of network tunnel length with all elements in equal or better condition that 2.5 weighted condition index at or above 75% 75% 91% Traffic Signals Maintain or decrease the percent of signal infrastructure in severe condition at or below 2% 2% 7% Walls Maintain or decrease the percent of CDOT-owned walls, by square foot, in poor condition (have a rating of 4 or less) at or below 2.5% 2.5% 4.2% Rest Areas Achieve or maintain an average statewide letter grade for CDOT rest areas at or above 90% C or better 90% 61%
+Asset Objective Objective Target 2019 Performance Achieve or maintain 80% high or moderate Drivability Life for Interstates based on condition standards and treatments set for traffic volume categories 80% 88.3% Pavement Achieve or maintain 80% high or moderate Drivability Life for the National Highway System, excluding Interstates, based on condition standards and treatments set for traffic volume categories 80% 84.0% Achieve or maintain 80% high or moderate Drivability Life for the state highway system based on condition standards and treatments set for traffic volume categories 80% 80.4% Achieve or maintain the percent of National Highway System total bridge deck area in good condition at or above 40% 40% 46.4% Bridge Asset Achieve or maintain the percent of National Highway System total bridge deck area in poor condition below 10% 10% 6.1% Condition Achieve or maintain the percent of state highway system total bridge deck area in good condition at or above 40% 40% 46.4% Achieve or maintain the percent of state highway system total bridge deck area in poor condition below 10% 10% 6.3% Percentage of expansion joints in fair, poor, or severe condition (by length) on CDOT-owned bridges 26% or less 37.6% Percentage of CDOT-owned bridge deck area that is unsealed or otherwise unprotected 35% or less 36.8% Percentage of CDOT-owned bridges over waterways that are scour critical 5.0% 6.2% Bridge Lead, Risk, and Freight Metrics Percentage of bridge crossings over Interstates, U.S. Routes and Colorado state highways with a vertical clearance less than the statutory maximum vehicle height of 14 feet-6 inches 1.0% 2.1% Percentage of bridge crossings over Interstates, U.S. Routes and Colorado state highways with a vertical clearance less than the minimum design requirement of 16 feet-6 inches 18.0% 20.3% Percentage of CDOT-owned bridges with a load restriction 0.9% 2.2% Percentage of CDOT-owned bridges posted for load 0.1% 0.4% Achieve or maintain an overall MLOS B minus grade for the state highway system B- В MLOS Achieve of maintain an overant MLOGS B minus grade for the state highway system Achieve or maintain a LOS B grade for snow and ice removal B B Buildings Achieve or maintain a 2005 b grade for show and ree removal Achieve or maintain an average statewide letter grade for CDOT-owned buildings at or above 85% C or better 85% 80% ITS Maintain or decrease the average percent useful life of ITS equipment at or below 90% 90% 82% Fleet Maintain or decrease the average percent useful life of CDOT fleet vehicles at or below 75% 75% 69% Culverts Maintain or decrease the percent of culverts in poor condition (have a culvert rating of 4 or less) at or below 5% 5% 5.2% Geohazards Achieve or maintain the percent of geohazard segments at or above risk grade B at or above 85% 85% 77% Tunnels Achieve or maintain the percent of network tunnel length with all elements in equal or better condition that 2.5 weighted condition index at or above 75% 75% 91% Traffic Signals Maintain or decrease the percent of signal infrastructure in severe condition at or below 2% 2% 7% Walls Maintain or decrease the percent of CDOT-owned walls, by square foot, in poor condition (have a rating of 4 or less) at or below 2.5% 2.5% 4.2% Rest Areas Achieve or maintain an average statewide letter grade for CDOT rest areas at or above 90% C or better 90% 61%